 With the launch of IFFCO Tokio’s Barish Bima Yojna (BBY) in Orissa, the product is now available in 11 states this year.
 Out of the 11 states, the product covers risk from both deficit and excess rainfall in six of them - Orissa, West Bengal, Tamil Nadu, Gujarat, Maharashtra, and Rajasthan (Kota, Jhalawar, and Baran).
 In the other states of Punjab, Uttar Pradesh, Chhattisgarh, Madhya Pradesh, Andhra Pradesh and some districts of Rajasthan, BBY will cover farmers from deficit rainfall alone.
 The policy period depends upon the monsoon period of that particular State.

-IFFCO Tokio has been offering Barish Bima Yojna every year during the monsoon months in various states since its launch in April 2004 and the product has received encouraging response from the farming community.
+IFFCO Tokio has been offering Barish Bima Yojna every year during the monsoon months in various states since its launch in April 2004 and the product has received encouraging responses from the farming community.
 This Policy is usually sold as a Group Policy through Cooperative Banks & Societies.
 However, individual farmers can also buy this product.
-Initially BBY will be offered for Paddy crop in Orissa.
+Initially, BBY will be offered for Paddy crop in Orissa.

 Barish Bima Yojna is not linked to the declaration of drought or flood by any State agency.
 Claims are purely analyzed on the basis of the rainfall data recorded at the respective weather stations.